Environmental Physiology Modules

 SI710 – Applied Environmental Physiology (MSc)

 This module examines the application of extreme environmental conditions to athletic, clinical and occupational populations, with emphasis towards exercise responses and methods to alleviate the negative consequences of these hazardous environments.
 A problem-based learning approach is integrated into the start and end of this advanced environmental physiology module to offer a novel and applied approach to learning.
-Further, a blend of theoretical study and laboratory practicals is used to improve competence in a range of sophisticated, physiological techniques.
+Further, a blend of theoretical study and laboratory practicals are used to improve competence in a range of sophisticated, physiological techniques.
 The module provides students with the opportunity to gain advanced knowledge and understanding of relevant contemporary issues within environmental physiology.

 Topics Covered Include: